xfrenette/hotelcaisse-server/docs/api.md

 ---

 Closes the Register currently assigned to the authenticated Device.
-Note that the Device must have an opened Register assigned, else an error will be returned and the call will be ignored.
+Note that the Device must have an opened Register assigned with the same UUID, else an error will be returned and the call will be ignored.

 ### Request `data`
+* `uuid`: (string) UUID of the Register.
+Must be supplied to be sure the client is closing the expected Register and we don't end up with unexpected results.
 * `cashAmount`: (float, >= 0) Amount of cash in the register at opening
 * `POSTRef`: (string) Reference number of the Point Of Sale Terminal (POST) batch
 * `POSTAmount`: (float, >= 0) Amount of the POST batch